-Reactions to U.S.-Led Coalition Actions in Iraq.
-U.S. ties to the Central Asian states appeared generally sound in the immediate wake of U.S.-led coalition operations in Iraq in March-April 2003 to eliminate state-sponsored terrorism and weapons of mass destruction.
+U.S. ties to the Central Asian states appear generally sound in the wake of U.S.led coalition operations in Iraq in March-April 2003 to eliminate state-sponsored terrorism and weapons of mass destruction.
 Initial responses in the region ranged from support by Uzbekistan to some expressions of concern by Kyrgyzstan and Turkmenistan.
-U.S. and Iraqi government efforts to contain the escalation of sectarian and insurgent violence in Iraq, however, have been criticized by some Islamic groups and others in Central Asia.46
+The escalation of violence in Iraq during 2004-2005 has raised some concerns in Kazakhstan (see below).

 - Uzbekistan was the only Central Asian state to join the "coalition of the willing" that supported upcoming operations in Iraq (Kazakhstan joined later).
 Uzbek President Islam Karimov on March 6, 2003, stated that the Iraq operation was a continuation of "efforts to break the back of terrorism."
 On May 8, his National Security Council endorsed sending medical and other humanitarian and rebuilding aid to Iraq, but on August 30, Karimov indicated that plans to send medics to Iraq had been dropped.
-He has argued for greater U.S. attention to terrorist actions in Afghanistan that threaten stability in Central Asia. - The Kazakh foreign minister on March 28, 2003, voiced general support for disarming Iraq but not for military action.
+He has argued for greater U.S. attention to terrorist actions in Afghanistan that threaten stability in Central Asia. - Kazakh Foreign Minister Kasymzhomart Tokayev on March 28, 2003, voiced general support for disarming Iraq but not for military action.
 However, on April 24 Kazakh President Nursultan Nazarbayev stated that Saddam's removal in Iraq enhanced Central Asian and world security.
-Reportedly after a U.S. appeal, Nazarbayev proposed and the legislature in late May approved sending military personnel to
+Reportedly after a U.S. appeal, Nazarbayev proposed and the legislature in late May approved sending military personnel to Iraq.
+Twenty-seven Kazakh combat engineers arrived in Iraq in late August 2003 and have served with Polish and Ukrainian units.
+Citing the escalation of violence in Iraq, Kazakh Defense Minister Mukhtar Altynbayev recommended in April 2004 that the engineers be pulled out and not replaced.
+The government two days later rejected this proposal but stated that future deployments depended on ensuring the safety of the troops.